 Robert Sinskey Vineyards

 We begin our wine country getaway at Robert Sinskey Vineyards.
 The winery is located just north of Oak Knoll Road at 6320 Silverado Trail.
 It is on the right as you drive north.
 Robert Sinskey is a certified biodynamic winery and uses solar power.
-The terrace is a wonderful spot to sip some wine and take a look at the beautiful valley floor.
-Tasting is $25 per person including the appetizers from the Vineyard Kitchen.
-Tours are available by appointment. http://www.robertsinskey.com/visit
+The terrace is a beautiful spot to sip some wine and take a look at the beautiful valley floor.
+Check the Robert Sinskey Website for tasting details, food pairing, and reservations.

 “Family owned, sustainably farmed, and solar powered” is the slogan at the Honig Winery.
 This winery officially had its start in 1984 and is one of the first in the Napa Valley to start a program of sustainable farming.
 It has been a model for other wineries in California.
 To visit and hear about sustainable farming, you will need to make an appointment.
-If the weather is nice, you will sit outside and taste some delicious wines.
-We are particularly fond of both of the Honig Sauvignon Blanc labels, the Napa Valley and the Rutherford.
-“Sustainable” is a somewhat vague term, but essentially means that whatever farming is done does not deplete the land.
-Everything in some form finds it way back to the soil.
+We are particularly fond of the Honig Sauvignon Blanc labels, the Napa Valley, and the Rutherford.
+“Sustainable” is a somewhat vague term, but essentially means that all farming adds to the land and does not harm the earth in any form.
 “Sustainable” also means that the vineyards will keep the staff working long term.

 Round Pond Estate